Business Loans

 Car sharing

-People who want to reduce carbon emissions may choose to not have a car, especially if they live in a place with decent public transportation — but occasionally a vehicle is necessary.
-A car-sharing business would give these consumers a way to access a vehicle only when needed.
+People who want to reduce carbon emissions may skip vehicle ownership, especially if they live in a place with decent public transportation.
+However, a car-free individual might need a vehicle from time to time.
+A car-sharing business would allow these consumers to access a vehicle on a per-needed basis.

 Electric car service

-Ride-share services can help keep fewer cars on the road.
-But as long as they use fossil fuels, they still create a significant carbon footprint.
+Ride-share services can help reduce the number of cars on the road.
+But as long as they rely on fossil fuels, they still create a significant carbon footprint.
 You could start a taxi or ride-share service using a fleet of electric cars.

-For example, eCab is a small electric car service offered in five cities for short rides:
+For example, eCab is a small electric car service offered in several cities in Texas, Missouri and Arizona.

 Energy-efficient car sales

-Drivers who want to reduce reliance on fossil fuels will become increasingly interested in hybrid or electric cars, so you could open a dealership that caters specifically to this need.
+Drivers wanting to reduce reliance on fossil fuels will likely express interest in hybrid or electric cars.
+You could open a dealership that caters specifically to this need.

 Green restaurants

-The farm-to-table trend is popular for a reason.
-Local cuisine can be less processed and more nutritious, and it supports local farms and uses minimal fossil fuels to be transported nearby.
-You could consider opening an eco-friendly farm-to-table restaurant that sources as many ingredients locally as possible.
+The farm-to-table trend is popular for a reason: Local cuisine can be less processed and more nutritious.
+Plus, it supports local farms and uses minimal fossil fuels to be transported nearby.

-Similarly, you could start a catering company that specializes in local, farm-to-table foods.
+Similarly, you could start a catering company specializing in local, farm-to-table foods.
 This could appeal to event planners and clients who prefer to spend their money on eco-friendly businesses.

 Alternative materials creation